Artists create 3D characters for your favorite games with the use of models, textures and animations.

 You can select all of these by moving your cursor over to the texture and pressing A. Actions in Blender are context sensitive depending on where your cursor is placed, so make sure to keep it somewhere inside the region of the texture for now.

-Now press G to move the UVs over to the blue splotch, confirm the movement by pressing Enter and then scale the selection down until it fits inside the blue region by pressing S and confirming with Enter.
+Now press G to move the UVs over to the blue splotch, confirm the movement by clicking and then scale the selection down until it fits inside the blue region by pressing S and confirming by clicking again.

-Now, position the cursor back on the left, somewhere near the model, and press Tab to return to Weight Paint mode.
+Now, position the cursor back somewhere near the model on the left and press Tab to return to Weight Paint mode.
 Rotate the Head bone around a bit to check if the hat is connected.

 It looks like you’re in luck!
 Because the vertices of the hat are all so near to the Head bone, they’re included automatically.
-If this weren’t the case, you’d have to paint the hat as you did with the eyes.
+If this wouldn’t be the case, you’d have to paint the hat like you did with the eyes.